rochus-keller/LeanQt/Readme.md

 ### How to build the Oberon+ command line compiler version with LeanQt

+Note that compiling LeanQt on Linux requires the build essentials, xcb, libxcb1-dev and libx11-dev packages.
+On Mac and Windows there are no additional requirements than a toolchain.

 1. Create a new directory; we call it the root directory here
 1. Download https://github.com/rochus-keller/Oberon/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "Oberon".
 1. Download https://github.com/rochus-keller/PeLib/archive/refs/heads/OBX.zip and unpack it to the root directory; rename the resulting directory to "PeLib".